Winter Safety Tips for Pets

 Another of the most important winter safety tips for pets is with regard to skin health.
 The cold temps and dry air can really do a number on the skin.
 Just like us, our animals can get dry skin in the winter, so we want to keep an eye on this.
 To help keep the skin hydrated, consider a humidifier set low to help regulate the humidity in your home.
 Make sure your pet always has access to fresh water.

 Furthermore, skip that bath!
 Bathing your pet too often removes the oils that help protect the skin.
 Your pet’s microbiome is crucial, and their skin’s natural oils and bacteria do wonders when it comes to defence.
 Whenever possible, instead of a full bath, wipe down areas that attention and dry them well.
 Brush fur frequently to help stimulate blood circulation and help keep the skin healthy.
-Things like omega-3 fatty acids and MCTs are great to add to your animal’s food for skin health.
+Things like omega-3 fatty acids and MCTs are great to add to your animal’s food for skin health to support seasonal allergies.

 Winter Poison Risks